 Q. What would be your call to action to Ontarians for CCAM?

 Dr. Gibson graduated medical school from Queen’s University, Kingston, Ontario, in 2004 and started training in pediatrics at BC Children’s Hospital.
-He also provided locum coverage at the Janeway Hospital in St. John’s Newfoundland, and has practiced pediatric hematology and oncology exclusively since starting his subspecialty training at Sick Kids in 2007.
+He has practiced pediatric hematology and oncology exclusively since starting his subspecialty training at Sick Kids in 2007.

-Dr. Gibson is an avid sports and music fan and when he’s off duty attends Blue Jays’ and Toronto Leafs’ games and live music events and festivals.
+Dr. Gibson is an avid sports and music fan and when he’s off duty attends Blue Jays’ and Toronto Leafs’ games, and supports independent musicians and festivals.